North Hennepin Community College

 Some college students also benefit from two federal tax credit programs, the American Opportunity Tax Credit and the Lifetime Learning Tax Credit.
 These may apply to you or your family, depending on your financial circumstances.

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
-Stop by one of the on-campus veterans centers for information, support and assistance.
+Stop by the Financial Aid office or the Advising Center for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

-An array of student clubs and organizations, diversity initiatives, student government and leadership opportunities, honors program, performing and visual art events, health and wellness activities, literary publications, and more
+An array of student clubs and organizations, diversity initiatives, student government and leadership opportunities, honors programs, performing and visual art events, health and wellness activities, intramural and extramural sports, literary publications, and more

 - Career Services